 Made of 100% premium cotton is aesthetically pleasing while being functional.
 It keeps users toasty warm and comfortable.
 Additionally, the pajama-soft fabrics used in manufacturing these blankets are made for durability.
 By using premium fabric, quality hypo-allergenic glass beads, and advanced manufacturing techniques, MindCare produces top-quality weighted blankets in the market for dementia patients.

-There are a number of options when it comes to weighted blankets, including types of fill and the materials that are used in manufacture, but what has been slightly lacking is choice when it comes to fabrics and patterns.
+There are several options for weighted blankets, including types of fill and the materials used in manufacture, but what has been slightly lacking is choice regarding fabrics and patterns.

-The great choice of fabrics that are available when ordering SensaCalm Custom Weighted Blankets changes that.
-The company offers a selection of over 50 patterns and various personalization options including monogramming.
+The great choice of available fabrics when ordering SensaCalm Custom Weighted Blankets changes that.
+The company offers a selection of over 50 patterns and various personalization options, including monogramming.
 The extensive online buying guide makes choosing the ideal pattern easy, and the company can even fulfill custom orders and source patterns that may have been discontinued.

 The vast majority of weighted blankets have a static weight.
-Typically, there is no way if adjusting the weighted blanket, which is not ideal for some patients.
-If you are a caregiver and the elderly under your care requires weight adjustment in their blanket, you will be forced to invest in many blankets of different weights.
+Typically, adjusting the weighted blanket is impossible, which is not ideal for some patients.
+If you are a caregiver and the elderly under your care require weight adjustment in their blanket, you will be forced to invest in many blankets of different weights.
 Alternatively, you can buy RehabMart’s adjustable weighted blanket.

 These blankets are non-allergenic as they are made with ultra-soft microfiber.
-It also has a machine washable cover that cuts down the need to wash the blanket often while maintaining high standards of hygiene.
+It also has a machine washable cover that reduces the need to wash the blanket often while maintaining high hygiene standards.

 Gravity Z is a premium weighted blanket that offers ultra-comfort while producing deep touch pressure stimulation.
 Aside from yielding all the benefits of using weighted blankets, Gravity Z Weighted Blanket adds a touch of luxury by using premium fabrics.

-It uses fine-grade glass beads for weight, which are secured by gridded stitching.
-The blankets have elastic-button connectors and ties that secure the inner weighted blanket to the cover to ensure an even weight distribution.
+It uses fine-grade glass beads for weight, which are secured by gridded stitching and inner ties that secure the blanket to its cover.

-The Gravity Z is a good choice for elders looking for comfort and luxury in their weighted blankets.
+The Gravity Z is excellent for elders looking for comfort and luxury.

-Baloo’s range of soft weighted blankets is designed with a traditional sense of styling in mind.
+Baloo’s range of soft weighted blankets is designed with a traditional sense of styling.
 Baloo uses 100% quality cotton and uses advanced manufacturing techniques to ensure their products are breathable, comfortable, and functional.
-The entire blanket – the exterior, interior, and fill – is made using cotton, which is durable and easy to maintain.

-Baloo weighted blankets are good choices for individuals looking for a weighted blanket with traditional blanket aesthetics and feel.
+Baloo blankets are excellent for seniors looking for a weighted blanket that feels more like a standard blanket.
 From afar, the blanket looks normal in every bit.

 Uses Of Weighted Blankets In The Elderly

-While weighted blankets were first used to treat Attention Deficit Hyperactive Disorder (ADHD) and Sensory Processing Disorder (SPD) , this type of blanket has gained popularity for dealing with other conditions and ailments including joint pain , Osteoarthritis , dementia, Alzheimer’s, insomnia , depression, anxiety , and even for loneliness among the elderly.
-As you can appreciate, the benefits of weighted blankets are all-encompassing.
+While weighted blankets were first used to treat Attention Deficit Hyperactive Disorder (ADHD) and Sensory Processing Disorder (SPD) , this type of blanket has gained popularity for dealing with other conditions and ailments, including joint pain , Osteoarthritis , dementia, Alzheimer’s, insomnia , depression, anxiety , and even for loneliness among the elderly.

 Using Weighted Blankets For Adults With Alzheimer’s & Dementia